rsimon/mis-lva/README.md

 # MIS-LVA Image Dataset

 This dataset contains metada records of (mostly) historic coins.
-Each records includes a geographical coordinate (or a bounding box), which represents the find spot.
+Each record includes a geographical coordinate (or a bounding box), which represents the find spot.
 Most of the records also include a time interval, which represents the dating of the coin.